Engee documentation

 Loss coefficients

-If the Elbow type parameter has the value Smoothly curved, then the block calculates the loss factor as:
+If for the parameter Elbow type the value is set Smoothly curved, the block calculates the loss factor as follows:

-where — the value of the Bend angle parameter in degrees.
+where — parameter value Bend angle in degrees.
 The block determines the coefficient of friction as a value for pure commercial steel.
 The block then interpolates the values from the tabular data depending on the inner diameter of the elbow for [1].
 The table below shows data on friction in a pipe for pure commercial steel during flow in a zone of complete turbulence.

 20